better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 running per device.

 ## passphrase
-A passphrase used to decrypt a peer's keypair (See [Identities](how-it-works.md/#identities)) to enable access to the Radicle network through the Upstream client.
+A sequence of characters used to encrypt a peer's private key (See [Identities](how-it-works.md/#identities)) to enable access to the Radicle network through the Upstream client.
 It's also needed to fetch and push changesets to the Radicle network.